Storytelling marketing: how to use it to crush your competition

 Imagine every time we talk about our products to potential customers, they have to start running on a treadmill.
 Literally, they have to jog the whole time we’re talking.
 How long do you think they’re going to pay attention?
 Not long.

 Take the company Lush, for example.
 Lush is known to be a luxury soap and cosmetics company that justifies its high prices because they are committed to environmental and animal-friendly production.
-Their brand story is consistent with this messaging, often using phrasing like "fresh", "vegetarian", and "transparency".
+Their story is a great brand story example of being consistent with messaging, often using phrasing like "fresh", "vegetarian", and "transparency".

-You'll see this a lot in brand storytelling: the story reflects how the brand wants to be perceived.
-A skateboard company will make their brand story something like, "Cool Zack was hanging out in his killer loft apartment with 25 of his best, raddest pals when he decided he wanted to take his love for skateboarding to the masses.
+You'll see this a lot in storytelling marketing: the story reflects how the company wants to be perceived.
+A skateboard company will make their story something like, "Cool Zack was hanging out in his killer loft apartment with 25 of his best, raddest pals when he decided he wanted to take his love for skateboarding to the masses.
 Their first skateboard was made out of a tire."
 Or something.
 Never, "Multinational Corporation did market research and discovered that the youths are searching for 'ollie tricks' on TikTok, so they started mass-producing skateboards to increase profit margins."
 This simply does not have the same ring, storytelling-wise.

 So, get vocal about it.
 Get spicy and antagonistic.
 Pick fights, do crime.
 Tell a story through your product.

 Get mad about the problems that your fanbase gets mad about, and then fix those problems.
 Dawn dish soap did this fantastically during their "save an oily duck" campaign (probably not the official campaign title).
-People were furious about how gas companies pollute the environment, so Dawn used that as an amazing CSR, marketing, and adorable storytelling opportunity.
+People were furious about how gas companies pollute the environment, so Dawn used that as an amazing Corporate Social Responsibility, marketing, and adorable storytelling opportunity.

 Most of us don't have strong opinions on dish soap, but we do have strong opinions on animals, wildlife, the environment, and the wanton destruction of those things.
 So when Dawn positioned itself as the de facto duck saver, the world went crazy.
 Instead of just being another replaceable dish soap company, they are now selling you the opportunity to be a "wildlife hero".